Calaguas (again) for Holy Week

 March 20, 2010 Beach Camping

-Coming from a conservative Catholic Family, lents are usually spent at home and inside churches to pray.
-But last year, I decided to join my friends on a beach camping holiday in Calaguas.
-It was my first time going out during Holy Week.
+Coming from a conservative Catholic family, Lents are typically spent at home and inside churches for prayer.
+However, last year, I decided to break with tradition and join my friends on a beach camping holiday in Calaguas.
+It marked my first time going out during Holy Week.

-I can't remember what convinced me to join, but I am glad I went with friends from the Outdoor Addicts and SABIT Mountaineering Club.
+I can't recall what convinced me to join, but I'm glad I went with friends from the Outdoor Addicts and SABIT Mountaineering Club.

-Calaguas Island is actually a group of islands in Camarines Norte.
-It includes Tinaga Island, Guintinua Island, Maculabo Islands and other islets.
-The beach we usually go to is called Mahabang Buhangin and is on the island of Tinaga.
+Calaguas Island is a group of islands in Camarines Norte, including Tinaga Island, Guintinua Island, Maculabo Islands, and other islets.
+The beach we usually visit is Mahabang Buhangin, located on the island of Tinaga.

-Camarines Norte is about 8 hours land travel from Manila.
-From Vinzons, Camarines Norte, Mahabang Buhangin is about a 2 and a half hours boat ride.
-From Paracale, it takes less than 2 hours.
+To get to Camarines Norte, it takes about 8 hours of land travel from Manila.
+From Vinzons, Camarines Norte, the journey to Mahabang Buhangin is a 2-and-a-half-hour boat ride, while from Paracale, it takes less than 2 hours.

 Pure Paradise!

-I will not be tempted to say that it is the Boracay of Camarines Norte, like how hundred other beaches in the country are branded.
-The powdery sand of Mahabang Buhangin got a pinkish tone, which places this a notch higher in my list.
-This is all sheltered in a lush cove, azure waters and cerulean sky.
+I won't be tempted to label it as the Boracay of Camarines Norte, as many beaches in the country are often branded.
+The powdery sand of Mahabang Buhangin has a pinkish tone, elevating it a notch higher in my list.
+Nestled in a lush cove with azure waters and a cerulean sky, the scenery is breathtaking.

-We spent three days and two nights there, downing lambanog (liquor) made from sasa, playing frisbee, trying to be human espasol, perfecting our jump shots, riding a boat, swimming and eating.
+We spent three days and two nights there, enjoying lambanog (liquor) made from sasa, playing frisbee, attempting to be human espasol, perfecting our jump shots, riding a boat, swimming, and savoring delicious meals.

-And about sunsets ... yes!
-Calaguas sunsets are perfect to cap a great day spent with friends.
+And about sunsets... yes!
+Calaguas sunsets are the perfect way to cap off a great day spent with friends.

-To get there, there's a bus to Daet in Cubao and boats available in Paracale and Vinzons.
-There are no established rates though, so haggle.
-But, it is much easier to gather in a group or join organized trips, and a lot post their invites in social networking sites like Multiply or Facebook.
+To reach Calaguas, take a bus to Daet from Cubao.
+Boats are available in Paracale and Vinzons.
+Although there are no established rates, haggling is common.
+Alternatively, it's easier to gather in a group or join organized trips, many of which are posted on social networking sites like Multiply or Facebook.

-There's also a daily trip to the Brgy.
-Banocboc.
-Then just rent a boat from there to take you to Mahabang Buhangin.
-There might also be boats available at Bagasbas Beach, another popular surfing destination in the country.
+For a daily trip to Brgy.
+Banocboc, rent a boat to take you to Mahabang Buhangin.
+Boats may also be available at Bagasbas Beach, another popular surfing destination in the country.

-Since there are no resorts there, bring everything ... your bed (sleeping bag, tent or hammock, earth pad), your food (stove, cookset, ingredients), water and everything else you will need the entire duration of your stay.
+As there are no resorts on the island, bring everything you need for your stay, including your bed (sleeping bag, tent, or hammock, earth pad), food (stove, cookset, ingredients), water, and any other essentials for the entire duration of your stay.

 (Photos by Joseph Albert Francia)